 As a 38 P revolver, you would do well to familiarize yourself with these types of guns.
 On the range, I had a heck of a time getting acclimated to where I felt comfortable.
 I would shoot several rounds, only to find that my accuracy left a lot to be desired.

-I can usually adapt to a pistol fairly quickly.
-But this revolver is a whole other story.
-Shooting takes education, training, and experience.
-Without any one of them, you could be risking injury to yourself or someone else.
-My time on the range didn't get much better, I will admit.
-And that says a lot about the experience needed to shoot these guns.
+I can usually adapt to a pistol fairly quickly, but this revolver is a whole other story.
+Shooting it takes education, training, and experience; without any one of them, the risk of injury to oneself or others is significant.
+My time on the range didn't improve much, highlighting the need for expertise to handle these guns effectively.

-I like the Smith and Wesson Model 642, don't get me wrong.
-But shooting it at great distances is just not something I am currently able to accomplish in a respectable fashion.
-With that being said, I would venture to bet that there are plenty of gun enthusiasts who could put me to shame in no time.
+Now, don't get me wrong, I do like the Smith and Wesson Model 642.
+However, shooting it at great distances is currently beyond my capabilities.
+I'm willing to bet that there are plenty of gun enthusiasts who could outperform me effortlessly.

-I must admit that I'm not the biggest fan of the ramped front sight.
-The 1.875-inch barrel doesn't leave a lot of room for improvement, but I do believe they could switch to a tritium sight with little issue.
-They've done so on other J-frames, so I know it can be done.
+I must confess that I'm not the biggest fan of the ramped front sight.
+While the 1.875-inch barrel doesn't offer much room for improvement, I believe they could switch to a tritium sight without much trouble, considering they've done so on other J-frames.

 As it stands, however, I believe you would do well to use this gun in conditions that are well-lit.
 Low-light conditions just gave me too much trouble with the current sight setup.